AlieZheng/WebSocketPlayground/README.md

    https://localhost:7144/test-client.html
    ```
    - Paste the token from step 1
-   - Enter assignmentId and attemptId
+   - Enter assignmentId and participationId
    - Click "Connect"

 ### Manual Testing with Browser Console